clabat9/ADM-Group2-HW4/README.md

 The second and third functions take in account the order of the characters so, i.e., "AAB" amd "ABA" are not considered duplicates-

-**NB** : we suggest to **download the notebook file** because html doesn't work well with the rendering of some latex formulas and pandas DataFrames.

 ## Script and Other files descriptions

 1. __`hw4_lib.py`__: